 PHI 1113.
 OLD TESTAMENT SURVEY.
-The student will survey the Old Testament (Hebrew Bible) with regard to its worth as a literary work, along with significant dates, themes, concepts and contributions of its characters to that history and literature.
+PHI 1113 surveys the Old Testament of the Hebrew Bible with regard to its worth as a literary work, along with significant dates, themes, concepts, and contributions of its characters to that history and literature.

 PHI 1133.
 NEW TESTAMENT SURVEY.
-A study of the New Testament covering the life of Jesus of Nazareth and the establishment of the early church as presented in the Gospels, Acts, and other New Testament books.
+PHI 1133 studies the New Testament covering the life of Jesus of Nazareth and the establishment of the early church as presented in the Gospels, Acts, and other New Testament books.